EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 ## Audit your team and company

 - Can you list the activities and situations that foster a growth culture?
-- Can you list the activities and situations that contribute to a toxic culture?
+- Can you list the activities and situations that contribute to a fixed culture?

+## Disclaimer

+No company is perfect; you will always find situations and activities that reflect both growth and fixed cultures.

 ## Examples of environmental Changes and Activities to Promote Growth Cultures